sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-17_cobwebs-on-the-golden-hyperbola-and-parabola.md

 +++
-title = "Cobwebs on the golden hyperbola andxa0parabola"
+title = "Cobwebs on the golden hyperbola and parabola"

 +++
 The material presented here is rather trivial to those who have spent